PizoNazariy/AI-Reminder-Assistant-Telegram/README.md

 # AI-Reminder-Assistant-Telegram
-This is a Telegram bot with the main function of reminders, using Groq Artificial Intelligence through an API.
-The code is written in Python.
+This is a Telegram bot with the main function of reminders, using Groq Artificial Intelligence through an API and the code is written in Python.